A Vegan Trip to London

 On Wednesday we got lunch at Bella Italia.
 We both have the Wuntu app for three customers which often has eat for £3 codes and since we wanted something quick before our train at 2.40 we went to the Bella Italia on Baker Street as it was close to Regents Park where we were and we knew it would be fast and tasty and there would be vegan options.
 Much better than the £3 meal deal we were planning on grabbing at the station!
 Billy had a pizza but I didn’t really want another pizza which left me with the option of either Lenticchie (spaghetti with lentil and mushroom ragu) or Pomodoro (pasta in tomato sauce).
 You probably know that I’m the most awkward vegan and I HATE mushrooms so I had to go with the Pomodoro.
 It’s not something I’d usually choose as I prefer sauces with less tomato and this was literally just pasta and tomato sauce but when it came and I tried a bit I was so pleased I had it because it was delicious.
 The fresh pasta swirls had a bite to them and the tomato sauce was rich but not tangy like I thought it would be.
 The only problem was that I splattered it everywhere!
 I think my tastebuds must be changing after quarter of a century as I also had a pineapple juice when I never used to like pineapple.
 Maybe it’s the heatwave we’re having at the moment.
 We’ll see.

-So that was our trip to London in food.
-I know there is a couple of your chain restaurants that you get in most towns and cities in there but we’re real people and this is how we eat.
+So that was our vegan London trip.
+I know there is a couple chain restaurants that you get in most towns and cities in there but we’re real people and this is how we eat.
 It’s nice to go to new places and try out new food but it’s also nice to be able to pop in somewhere that you know you will cater to you and isn’t overly expensive.
-If you’re interested int he musicals by the way 42nd Street was very good, the tapping was amazing and is great especially for people who like traditional, big musicals but Heathers is my new favourite musical.
+If you’re interested in the musicals by the way 42nd Street was very good, the tapping was amazing and is great especially for people who like traditional, big musicals but Heathers is my new favourite musical.
 It’s darkly funny, has modern numbers and I was sitting on the front row which was an amazing experience!